zc277584121/milvus-docs/site/en/userGuide/schema/sparse_vector.md

 ![Spare vector representation](../../../../assets/sparse-vector.png)

 Sparse vectors can be generated using various methods, such as [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (Term Frequency-Inverse Document Frequency) and [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) in text processing.
 Additionally, Milvus offers convenient methods to help generate and process sparse vectors.
-For details, refer to <ins>Embeddings</ins>.​
+For details, refer to <a href="embeddings.md">Embeddings</a>.​

 For text data, Milvus also provides full-text search capabilities, allowing you to perform vector searches directly on raw text data without using external embedding models to generate sparse vectors.
 For more information, refer to [​Full Text Search](full-text-search.md).​